 Phyo Min Thein told the council that the article was factually incorrect and that Reuters failed to verify the information in it with him, though the news agency said it in the report that the chief minister had declined several requests for interviews, The Irrawaddy reported, citing Aung Hla Tun as its source.

 The complaint is the second one that Phyo Min Thein has filed against a news outlet.

 In November 2016, he filed a case against Htut Aung, chief executive officer of Eleven Media Group, and Wai Phyo, chief editor of the Daily Eleven newspaper, because of an editorial they published accusing him of receiving a U.S. $100,000 watch from an unnamed drug tycoon who was later awarded a lucrative contract for a city transit project.

 The editorial appeared in the Nov.
-6 issue of Daily Eleven and was posted on Than Htut Aung’s Facebook page, and the two men were charged with defamation under Article 66(d) of Myanmar’s Telecommunications Law.
+6 issue of Daily Eleven and was posted on Than Htut Aung’s Facebook page, and the two men were charged with defamation under Section 66(d) of Myanmar’s Telecommunications Law.

 Some rights groups believe that Aung San Suu Kyi, Myanmar’s de facto leader who is widely touted as a democracy icon in the West, has failed to live up to expectations for increased freedom of the press under the current National League for Democracy government, which has been in power for nearly 17 months.

 By Thiri Min Zin and Waiyan Moe Myint for RFA’s Myanmar Service.
 Translated by Khet Mar.
 Written in English by Roseanne Gerin.